 37 Things You Should Always Keep in Your Car

 It's always a good idea to get your car in order.
 Would you have what you needed if your car broke down?
-Or if you were stranded somewhere?
+Or if you were stranded somewhere in freezing temps?
 Check out our list of things you should have in your car - then knock on wood that you never need to use them.

 First, though, let's just acknowledge that this list is long.
 Really long.
 What's more, when we were conducting our research, we discovered that it's a topic that inspires a lot of heated debate.
 So I'm going to preface the list with this statement: You probably don't need everything on this list, many of you likely don't have room for it anyway, and that is perfectly okay!